Radon Testing Regulations in Montgomery County

 Homes to be demolished;

-Homes in Town of Poolesville, Town of Kensington, Town of Barnesville, and City of Rockville;
+Homes in Town of Poolesville, Town of Kensington, Town of Barnesville. ***The city of Rockville is no longer included in the exemption list as of January 1, 2023***

 Properties on foreclosure or sheriff’s sale;